 Our doctoral program requires successful completion of 57 graduate credits including course work, qualifying examination, competency examination, dissertation research, and advanced clinical internships built upon an already conferred master's degree in counseling or related field.
 Internships will consist of a minimum of one 100 clock-hour practicum and two internships at 300 clock hours each.
 These educational opportunities with direct experience under faculty and site-based supervision are CACREP requirements which will increase local counseling and/or college student personnel services provided within the communities where doctoral-level internships take place.
-Coursework will be delivered face-to-face (F2F) on the Shippensburg and/or Dixon University Center campuses in blended/online formats; all coursework will integrate technological applications and delivery where appropriate
+Coursework will be delivered synchronously online with some asynchronous components.